 Today, as I look back at the multitude of “nos” that I turned into triumphant “yeses," I stand proud of the person I've become – a testament to the power of resilience, determination, and the unwavering pursuit of one's dreams.

-Hear stories like Dorothia's live at Women in Consumer Finance 2024.
-This year, we'll be in Fort Worth, Texas from November 11 to 13.
+Hear stories like Dorothia's live at Women in Consumer Finance 2025.
+This year, we'll be in Charlotte, North Carolina from November 10 to 12.
 Get your ticket or sign up for updates here.